ashleysally00/word-cloud-maker-app/undertstanding-word-clouds.md

 4. **Shape and Color** :
    - Words are placed randomly within the default shape or a custom mask image.
    - Colors are assigned randomly or based on a predefined palette.

+# Enhanced Analysis with Sentiment

+Word clouds now often incorporate sentiment analysis to add another dimension of understanding:

+Words can be colored based on their emotional tone (positive, negative, neutral) This helps identify not just word frequency, but also the overall mood of the text For example, in movie reviews:

+- Positive words like "amazing" might appear in green
+- Negative words like "scary" might appear in red
+- Neutral terms maintain the default color scheme

+Learn about adding sentiment analysis to word clouds [here](https://github.com/ashleysally00/word-cloud-maker-app/blob/main/add-sentiment-analysis.MD)